osb-group/osb-learn/programming/case_study_01.rst

 **Since these glow images are a plain white, let's make them more exciting by adding some color.** We can use the standard colors offered in :ref:`OpenTK's Color4 data type <programming_variables_and_types_openTK>` to make coloring our sprites a cinch!
 Let's use a nice SeaGreen.

 And as a final but very important footnote, **the second side glow uses the same source image, but needs to be flipped because it's intended to be mirrored on the right side of the screen.** We'll need a command for that as well.
-Simply including a single instance of the FlipH command will keep the image flipped throughout its lifespan, so we can just have it instaniate upon its start time immediately.
+We can achieve this by including a single instance of the FlipH command over the duration of the sprite.

 With a line break to give our code more breathing space, let's begin adding some spice with our glows with the following code: